krishpn/insidertrader/README.md

 # Insider Trade

-This project builds upon my PhD dissertation, "Identification, Classification, and Interpretation of the Covariates Characterizing Unlawful Insider Trading: A Comparative Analysis Using Machine Learning Techniques."
+This project builds upon my PhD dissertation, "Identification, Classification, and Interpretation of the Covariates Characterizing Unlawful Insider Trading: A Comparative Analysis Using Machine Learning Techniques".
 The following papers have been published as part of this research: